IBM/RuDaS/experiments/README.md

 # Experiments results

 ## Overall Results in Terms of Different Metrics
-Impact of different metrics, each one averaged on 120 datasets with uniformly distributed categories CHAIN, RDG, DRDG, sizes in {XS,S}, and graph depths in {2,3}; n_OW=0.3, nNoise-=0.2, nNoise+=0.1.
+Impact of different metrics, each one averaged on 120 datasets with uniformly distributed categories CHAIN, RDG, DRDG, sizes in {S,M}, and graph depths in {2,3}; n_OW=0.3, nNoise-=0.2, nNoise+=0.1.

 || FOIL | AMIE+ | Neural-LP | NTP |
 | --- | --- | ---  | --- | --- |